The game has 72 stones, with a total of six colors and six symbols. There are two stones for each combination of color and symbol.

 The easiest way to place a stone is to click on the destination square.
 A more elegant way is to click on the new stone to pick it up, then click again to place it at its destination.

 In either case, you can click on the newly placed stone again to pick it up and move it somewhere else.
-This is true even at the end of the game.
+This is true even if placing this stone finished the game.

 Your current point total is displayed on the scoreboard at the right.
 When the game ends, you can click there to start a new game.